Java UDF

 );

-symbolis case-sensitive and supports two formats,class_nameandmodule_name.class_name.
-If you defineclass_name, OceanBase Database generates a uniquemodule_nameto ensure the uniqueness of each Python class.
-If you usemodule_name.class_name, you must ensure the uniqueness of the Python class.
-Otherwise, when two different UDFs are called in the same statement, if the values ofmodule_name.class_namein the definitions of the two UDFs are the same, only one Python class will take effect.type: The type of the UDF.
-Valid values:odpsjar,UDAFJar,UDTFJar, andPython.file: The URL where the Python script is located.
+symbolis case-sensitive and supports two formats:class_nameandmodule_name.class_name.
+If you defineclass_name, OceanBase internally generates a uniquemodule_nameto ensure the uniqueness of each Python class.
+Formodule_name.class_name, you must ensure its uniqueness.
+Otherwise, if you call two different UDFs in the same statement and theirmodule_name.class_namedefinitions are the same, an overriding situation will occur, meaning only one Python class will take effect.type: The type of the external UDF.
+Valid values:odpsjar,UDAFJar,UDTFJar, andPython.file: the URL where the Python script is located.

-You can use the Python UDF just like a PL/SQL UDF.
-Here is a usage example:
+After successful creation, you can use the Python UDF just like a PL/UDF.
+The usage example is as follows:

 obclient> CREATE FUNCTION varchar_test(c1 varchar(1000), c2 varchar(1000))